eldridgejm/dive-into-data-science/README.md

 To build the HTML version, run `make html` in the repository's root.
 To build a PDF of the book, run `make pdf`.

-The Makefile assumes that you are running on a Unix-like operating system, and that your UID is 1000 (this can be checked by running `id -u` in a terminal).
-If this is not the case, you will need to rebuild the Docker image in order to avoid permissions issues.
-This can be done by issuing `make docker` once.
-After this image is built, you will not need to build it again.